gruntwork-io/docs/_docs-sources/pipelines/overview/configuration.md

 }
 ```

-All configuration blocks contain a `filter` block will only be applied to units that match the filter.
+All configuration blocks that contain a `filter` block will only be applied to units that match the filter.

 *Supported Attributes:*